 Generally, the Funds' domestic securities (including underlying ETFs which hold portfolio securities primarily listed on foreign (non-U.S.) exchanges) are valued each day at the last quoted sales price on each security's primary exchange.
-Securities traded or dealt in upon one or more securities exchanges for which market quotations are readily available and not subject to restrictions against resale shall be valued at the last quoted sales price on the primary exchange or, in the absence of a sale on the primary exchange, at the mean between the current bid and ask prices on such exchange.
-Securities primarily traded in the NASDAQ National Market System for which market quotations are readily available shall be valued using the NASDAQ Official Closing Price.
-If market quotations are not readily available, securities will be valued at their fair market value as determined in good faith by the Adviser as the Board's valuation designee in accordance with procedures approved by the Board and as further described below.
-Securities that are not traded or dealt in any securities exchange (whether domestic or foreign) and for which over-the-counter market quotations are readily available generally shall be valued at the last sale price or, in the absence of a sale, at the mean between the current bid and ask price on such overthe- counter market.
+Securities traded or dealt in upon one or more securities exchanges for which market quotations are readily available and not subject to restrictions against resale shall be valued at the last quoted sales price on the primary exchange, or, in the absence of a sale on the primary exchange, at the mean between the current bid and ask prices on such exchange.
+Securities primarily traded in the NASDAQ National Market System for which market quotations are readily available shall be valued as determined in good faith by the Adviser as the Board's valuation designee in accordance with procedures approved by the Board and as further described below.
+Securities that are not traded or dealt in any securities exchange (whether domestic or foreign) and for which over-the-counter market quotations are readily available generally shall be valued at the last sale price or, in the absence of a sale, at the mean between the current bid and ask price on such over-the- counter market.